omerahmed41/exchange/README.md

 ## Architecture

-The project follows a three-layered structure:
+The project follows the clean Architecture:
-- Application Layer
+- Application Layer.
-- Domain Layer
+- Domain Layer.
-- Infrastructure Layer
+- Infrastructure Layer.
-- Database Layer
+- Database Layer.

+* Each layer can call only the layer down to it. this architecture make it easy to replay DB, any service or any layer below the top ones.
 ---

 ## Design Patterns, Dependency Injection, and SOLID Principles

-Various design patterns like Singleton, Builder, and Factory have been employed.
+Various design patterns like Singleton, Builder, and Factory have been implemented.
 The project also adheres to SOLID principles and uses Dependency Injection for loose coupling.

 ---

 ## Static Analysis and Style Checks
+We added package for style checking on pre-commit hook or CI/CD.
 ![Style check](README/style_check.png)